ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 {% capture notice_01 %}
 **NOTE**:
-- This instructions were tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
+- This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
-- This instructions are supposed to be running on PC ROS packages installed in.
+- This instruction is supposed to be run on PC ROS packages installed in.
 Please run the instructions below on your PC ROS packages installed in.
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

-Load an OpenManipulator on RViz.
+Load OpenManipulator on RViz.

 ``` bash
 $ roslaunch open_manipulator_description open_manipulator_rviz.launch